Motivational interviewing (MI) is a type of short-term treatment for drug and alcohol problems. The idea of motivation is at the heart of it.

 The therapist gets the client to talk about why they want to get clean.
 This is a very important step in the process of MI.
 Many clients aren’t sure how they feel about change.
 The therapist can help them by making them want to change even more.
 They can do this by asking the client why they want to stop using drugs.
 It could be for health, money, or family reasons, or it could be a mix of all three.
 No matter what the reason is, the therapist needs to focus on it and make it bigger.
 It is important to talk more about change at this stage.

 With the help of the therapist, the client figures out how they will change.
 Several things make this step important.
-Most obvious is that the client will face problems on their way to getting better.
+The most obvious is that the client will face problems on their way to getting better.
 Changes in routine, bad friends, and stressors like work, money, and relationships are some examples.
 All of these will need careful planning to keep from going back to old habits.
 With the help of the therapist, the client can come up with ways to deal with certain situations and make plans for them.
 This will make it easier to stay sober in the future.

 How Can A Patient Access Motivational Interviewing?